Fast Facts and Statistics on Asbestos and Mesothelioma

 American health risk statistics from asbestos exposure appear accurate.

 The U.S. Centers for Disease Control and Prevention (CDC) began tracking asbestos-related deaths and illnesses in 1999.
-Most of these were mesothelioma cases which are only caused by airborne asbestos exposure.
+Most of these were mesothelioma cases caused by airborne asbestos exposure.

-By 2005, the CDC confirmed that 18,068 American citizens died as a direct result of long-term asbestos exposure.
+The CDC confirmed that 18,068 American citizens had died by 2005 due to long-term asbestos exposure.

-They extrapolated that this awful phenomenon would claim 29,667 more lives from 2005 to 2027 when possible mesothelioma diagnosis might be under control.
+They extrapolated that the asbestos epidemic would claim 29,667 more lives from 2005 to 2027.
 That’s an average of 1,290 asbestos-related deaths per year in America alone.

 Other alarming asbestos health statistics include:

-- 27 million American workers had asbestos exposure from 1940 to 1980 when strict controls took place.
+- 27 million American workers had asbestos exposure from 1940 to 1980 when strict controls started.

 - 1.3 million American workers are still exposed to workplace asbestos today.